Caxcan

-The Caxcan are an ethnic group who are indigenous to western and north-central Mexico, particularly the regions corresponding to modern-day Zacatecas, southern Durango, Jalisco, Colima, Aguascalientes, Nayarit.
+The Caxcan are an ethnic group who are Indigenous to western and north-central Mexico, particularly the regions corresponding to modern-day Zacatecas, southern Durango, Jalisco, Colima, Aguascalientes, Nayarit.
 The Caxcan language is most often documented as an ancient variant of Nahuatl and is a member of the Uto-Aztecan language family.
 The last generation of natively fluent Caxcan language speakers came to an end in the 1890s.
 Despite this having long been conflated by anthropologists with an extinction of the Caxcan people themselves, much of Caxcan culture has persisted via oral tradition.
 There is currently an ongoing revitalization of Caxcan language, scholarship, and culture.

 History

 Pre-1550

 The Caxcan were a partly nomadic, partly sedentary people.
 Under their leader, Tenamaztle, the Caxcan were allied with the Zacatecos against the Spaniards during the Mixtón Rebellion in 1540-42.
 During the rebellion, they were described as "the heart and the center of the Indian Rebellion".
 After the rebellion, they were a constant target of the Zacatecos and Guachichiles due to their ceasefire agreement with the Spaniards.
 Their principal religious and population centers were at Teul, Tlaltenango, Juchipila, and Teocaltiche.

-Over time, the Caxcans lost their culture due to warfare, disease, and marriage to non-Caxcans.
-Also, most of the Caxcans were sent into slavery by the Spanish to work in silver mines.
-During the colonial period, many Spanish (and some Basque settlers) had intermarried, or had relations, with the Caxcans making many Caxcan descendants Mestizos.
+Over time, the Caxcanes lost their culture due to warfare, disease, and marriage to non-Caxcanes.
+Also, most of the Caxcanes were sent into slavery by the Spanish to work in silver mines.
+During the colonial period, many Spanish (and some Basque settlers) had intermarried, or had relations, with the Caxcanes making many Caxcan descendants Mestizos.
 The allied tribes and Mestizos settled the Caxcan lands in Zacatecas and Jalisco.

 Their elected rulers were called tlatoani.
 Caxcan society was divided up into several different city-states.